2 Samuel 12:14b But because by doing this you have made the enemies of the Lord show utter contempt, the son born to you will die.

-On January 4, 1999, Coach Ken Carter of Richmond High School in California locked the doors of the gymnasium not allowing his 45 basketball players to practise.
-This seemed shocking since the team had been perpetual losers, but this year under Coach Carter was 13-0.
-A sign said: “report to the library” where they were told they had broken the contract they had signed at the start of the season.
+On January 4, 1999, Coach Ken Carter of Richmond High School in California locked the doors of the school gymnasium not allowing his 45 basketball players to practise.
+This seemed shocking since the team had been perpetual losers, but this year under Coach Carter, the team’s record was 13-0.
+A sign said: “report to the library” where they were told that they had broken the contract they had signed at the start of the season.
 15 of the 45 team members were not handing in class assignments and were not maintaining a 2.0 GPA, as they had contractually agreed to do.

 The angry parents were permissive parents, not willing to make difficult decisions, not willing to discipline, not willing to follow through on deserved punishment.
 While they would suggest they were kinder than Coach Carter, in fact in their permissiveness they were robbing these young men of valuable lessons.
 Coach Carter was perfecting these young men through tough love.

 God, however, is the ultimate perfector.
 I have often said that God is infinitely gracious and merciful, but he also is no wimp.
 If you doubt this, have a full read of 2 Samuel 12 and the chapters beyond.
 David, described as “a man after God’s own heart” commits serious sins of adultery (Bathsheba) and murder (her husband Uriah), but when confronted by the prophet Nathan he repents: “Then David said to Nathan, ‘I have sinned against the Lord’” (2 Samuel 12:13).
 Nathan informs David that the Lord had taken away his sin and he would not die, but that the son born to him will die.